In the second computer module, you will learn how to import files into R. In addition, you will learn how to select and order data within objects.

 useful for an initial exploration of your data and can help you quickly

-identify potential issues, missing values (NA), outliers, or trends.
+identify potential issues, missing values (NA

 To select data from any data type, use the index operator